Parsa-Sedigh/gelenler-clean-food-ordering-system/pamphlets/section-9.md

 ## 86-012 Refactoring Order Data Access module for Outbox pattern

 ## 87-013 Refactoring Order Messaging module for Outbox pattern - Part 1
+In order-messaging module> publisher.kafka package, we should only have 2 publishers and should delete the rest.
+Because with outbox pattern, we only have two interfaces in output ports of domain layer, that should be implemented in messaging module.
+Those interfaces are:
+PaymentRequestMessagePublisher and RestaurantApprovalRequestMessagePublisher.

+We set sagaId as the key of kafka messages so the messages belong to the same sagaId will be in the same partition and they will be ordered because **kafka guarantees ordering in a single partition**.

 ## 88-014 Refactoring Order Messaging module for Outbox pattern - Part 2

 ## 89-015 Testing Order Payment Saga
 016 Updating Payment database schema, config and package structure for Outbox 017 Refactoring Payment domain layer Adding Outbox schedulers